shaancse08/Galactic-Spacefarer-Adventure/README.md

 We have kept two main roles: `PlanetUsers`, `Admin`.
 Planet users are granted access solely to data related to their affiliated planets and the admin holds the key to the entire cosmic archive, bestowed with the ability to both view and modify all data.
 Planet users can modify only Stardustcollection and navigation skills.

+## Applications

+We have two applications:

+- [Galactic List Report](./app/galacticlistreport/webapp/index.html): Here we can only access the data and update stardust collections, navigation skills etc. We have leveraged Fiori elements capability to generate teh application
+- [Galactic Admin Report](./app/galacticadmin/webapp/index.html): This app is specially for Admin to create spacefarers.
+And this app built on SAP UI5 Freestyle capabilities.
+- Apps can be accessed using the [Dummy User Credentials](package.json).